 Gases in the atmosphere that influence the earth's energy balance are greenhouse gases.
-Greenhouse gases, also known as GHGs, trap heat in the atmosphere.
-These gases can absorb infrared radiation the surface of the earth emits.
+Also known as GHGs, they trap heat in the atmosphere.
+Greenhouse gases absorb infrared radiation that the surface of the earth emits.
 Not only do they trap heat in the atmosphere, but they also cause the greenhouse effect.

 Furthermore, any gaseous compound in the atmosphere capable of absorbing infrared radiation (IR) or infrared light, thereby holding heat in the atmosphere, is a greenhouse gas.
 IR is radiant energy that is not visible to human eyes but which we can feel as heat.

 Simply put, the sun shines on the earth's surface during the day to keep the surface warm.
 The earth's surface cools during the nighttime, releasing the heat back into space.

 Greenhouse gases trap some of the heat in the atmosphere to keep the earth's average temperature at around 15°C (59°F).

 Interestingly, without these greenhouse gases in the atmosphere, performing what we call the natural greenhouse effect, the earth would be too cold to live in, falling to about -18°C (0°F).

 Greenhouse gases are vital atmospheric temperature regulators.
 However, excess greenhouse gases harm the climate by trapping more heat than usual.

 Additionally, excess greenhouse gases increase the rate at which the atmosphere absorbs shortwave radiation from the sun.
 But, this absorption has a much weaker impact on global temperature.